-I am sure you will agree with me that a quick meal can come in very handy most times; something not only that you do not have to spend too long to cook/prepare but it is super healthy too 👍🏼 ❤️…
+I am sure you will agree with me that a quick meal can come in very handy most times; something not only that you do not have to spend too long to cook/prepare but it is super healthy too ❤️

 Well, this is exactly what this cauliflower, aubergine and chickpeas salad is all about.

-A very rapid one to put together and if you happen to have some left over grilled veggies and some canned or pre-cooked chickpeas or any beans, bring it on!!
+A very rapid one to put together and if you happen to have some leftover grilled veggies and some canned or pre-cooked chickpeas or any beans, bring it on!!
 This could only take 15 minutes or less to put on the table.
 Sounds pretty easy, doesn't it?! ????

-You can have it warm, cod, however you fancy really.
+You can have it warm, cod, however, you fancy really.
 It could be the perfect lunch for work for the next day (if any left from previous day …. make more as the next day will be a real winner too.
 Just needs a little refreshing with a drizzle more of balsamic vinegar and a pinch of salt and here you have it!

 I really enjoy mixing ingredients and I love it even more when you have fun and you get outcomes like this.
-It is really amazing what you can do with just few ingredients.
+It is really amazing what you can do with just a few ingredients.

-Alternatively, if you fancy a little more to it, like perhaps more protein or more vegetables just add more to it.
+Alternatively, if you fancy a little more added to this cauliflower salad, like more protein or more just add any favourite meat to it.
 I suppose it really depends on whether it will be a main or just a starter but you could simply add one or two poached eggs on top and few more vegetables.

 As I said this can be served as a side dish or a starter, but it can very well be a nice and truly nutritious, yet light dinner, just like we have had it last night, just this!
-With some desert of course after 😜🍰👌🏼
+With some desert of course after.

 However and whenever you wish to have it, just enjoy it!
 It is really delicious!